 The Law Enforcement community is one in which chronic and acute stressors are prevalent, help-seeking has been stigmatized, access to care has been limited, and the need to adapt to ever-changing demands is high.
-These factors reverberate within First Responder families and particularly impact children.
+These factors reverberate among First Responder and their families.
 The Harris County Sheriff’s Office’s Behavioral Health Division (BHD) is a multidisciplinary team of mental health professionals providing consultation, outreach, education, and clinical services to employees of the Harris County Sheriff’s Office (HCSO) and their families, with the goal of decreasing stigma, improving coping strategies, providing access to mental health services, and advancing wellness and resiliency.
-The primary focus of this track is to provide these services for the children and adolescents (ages 5-25) of First Responder families.
+The primary focus of this track is to provide these services for Law Enforcement and First Responders (LE/FR) and their families.
 In addition, various opportunities exist within the HCSO for Interns to connect and develop relationships with the public through advocacy and outreach.
 Interns also may assist citizens in reducing crime through proactive crime prevention measures, victimization avoidance, and advocacy.

 Core clinical training will primarily occur at HCSO’s Behavioral Health Services Center.
-The Intern will conduct psychological assessments and provide evidenced-based treatment for children and adolescents (ages 5-25) of LE families presenting with a wide variety of concerns, including attention issues, depression, anxiety, trauma, self-harm, OCD, grief, perfectionism, and adjustment issues.
-The Intern will gain experience using evidence-based assessment measures, providing evidence-based treatments, monitoring treatment progress, consultation, and honing their case conceptualization skills for children and adolescents from this diverse and underserved community.
+The Intern will conduct psychological assessments and provide evidenced-based treatment to LE/FR and their families, who present with a wide variety of concerns, including attention issues, depression, anxiety, trauma, self-harm, OCD, grief, perfectionism, and adjustment issues.
+The Intern will gain experience using evidence-based assessment measures, providing evidence-based treatments, monitoring treatment progress, consultation, and honing their case conceptualization skills for clients who present to the Behavioral Health Services Center.

 Embedding mental health providers into special communities provides unique opportunities to invest time in outreach, preventive education, and non-clinical (“decentralized”) consultation, often overlooked aspects of comprehensive care.
 A return on this investment, in addition to providing awareness and resiliency skills that can decrease the need for intervention, is that this direct involvement helps to destigmatize and create a familiarity that makes it more likely for personnel to feel comfortable reaching out for help when intervention is indicated and makes that help more effective.
 Stated another way, interventions are more accepted and more effective when provided within the framework of understanding and supporting the target population’s occupational, functional, and development needs.

-To these ends, during the Internship year, the Intern will have the opportunity to engage in:
+To this end, during the Internship year, the Intern will have the opportunity to engage in:

 Includes in-person engagement with units/personnel via roll-calls, ride-alongs, and other scheduled and unscheduled events – to destigmatize, demystify, and improve awareness and utilization of mental health resources, as well as:

-- Community Provider Engagement.
-The Intern will learn and contribute to BHD staff efforts to engage and involve our community mental health partners in awareness and training initiatives to increase cultural competency for caregivers seeking to serve the First Responder population.
-These efforts help to improve the quality of mental health care First Responders receive from community sources, such as private providers, nonprofit/pro-bono organizations, and other elements of care (e.g., Psychiatry, Residential/Inpatient treatment), which are not available directly through the BHD.
+Community Provider Engagement.
+The Intern will learn and contribute to BHD staff efforts to engage and involve our community mental health partners in awareness and training initiatives to increase cultural competency for caregivers seeking to serve the LE/FR population.
+These efforts help to improve the quality of mental health care LE/FR receive from community sources, such as private providers, nonprofit/pro-bono organizations, and other elements of care (e.g., Psychiatry, Residential/Inpatient treatment), which are not available directly through the BHD.

-- Peer Support Team.
+Peer Support Team.
 A BHD Staff member serves as Mental Health Director for HCSO’s volunteer Peer Support Team.
 In addition to providing consultation, we provide or coordinate the Team’s quarterly training.
-The Intern will be exposed to this “provider extender” or “paraprofessional” model, which can be especially powerful in First Responder communities.
+The Intern will be exposed to this “provider extender” or “paraprofessional” model, which can be especially powerful in LE/FR communities.

 Consultation is available 24/7 for Peer Support Team Members, Supervisors, Managers, Command Staff, or the Sheriff to assist in crisis and non-crisis incidents, including:

-- Operational activities include All Hazards/Mass Casualty Response, Hostage Negotiations, and Investigations.
+Operational activities include All Hazards/Mass Casualty Response, Hostage Negotiations, and Investigation.
 In addition, the Intern will have the opportunity to support community-focused programs such as: